jeysonvillalobos/rickandmorty-graphql/README.md

 # Rick and Morty GraphQL

-This project is created in order to use graphQL
+This project is created in order to use graphQL.

 ## Available Scripts